JayeshPatil18/Stock-HIVE/README.md

 ## Description

-**Stock HIVE** facilitates open communication where users can share their thoughts and receive feedback anonymously.
+**Stock HIVE** facilitates open communication where users can share their thoughts and receive feedback.
 This platform emphasizes interaction and engagement, allowing users to contribute and earn points for sharing valuable insights.

 ## Features